Regional 2 North East: League table

+Green background is the promotion place.
+Pink background are the relegation places.
+Updated: 17 November 2024 Source:

 Regional 2 North East (2022– )

 League restructuring by the RFU created twelve leagues at level six.
 The champions are promoted to Regional 1 North East and the bottom sides are relegated to either, Counties 1 ADM Lancashire & Cheshire or Counties 1 Yorkshire, depending on their location.